elsheikhz1/dsc-phase-2-project/README.md

 ### Business Problem
 The stakeholder for this project is a real estate agency specializing in assisting homeowners with buying and selling properties.
 The agency faces a business problem wherein they need to offer guidance to homeowners regarding home renovations.
 Specifically, they need to provide advice on how certain renovations can enhance the estimated value of a home and determine the extent of the value increase.
 By addressing this business problem, the agency can empower homeowners with valuable insights and recommendations to make informed decisions about renovations and potentially maximize their property's value in the market.

+By conducting three iterations of analysis, the project aims to refine the insights and recommendations provided to homeowners.
+The ultimate goal is to empower homeowners to make informed decisions about renovations and potentially maximize their property's value in the market.

+Additional Resources
+In addition to the data and column descriptions, a presentation slides document is also available to provide a concise overview of the project's findings and recommendations.